In France, we wish people a Happy New Year in person, by mail or email nowadays.

 When do you wish people a Happy New Year in your country?

 This article was posted on Wednesday, January 13th, 2016 at 4:24 pm and is filed under Countries & Cultures, Customs and Traditions, France, Holidays Around the World, New Year's Day, New Year's Eve, New Years.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “New Year’s Greetings in January”